smwesten-usgs/tsproc/README.rst

 Inital TSPROC development was by John Doherty, Watermark Numerical Computing.
-It was part of the Surface Water Utilities package that was created to support optimization of model parameters using the Paramter ESTimation (PEST) suite or programs.
+It was part of the Surface Water Utilities package that was created to support optimization of model parameters using the Parameter ESTimation (PEST) suite or programs.
 PEST was also developed by John Doherty.

 Requirements